anelda/talarify/Training/MetagenomicsArticleDiscussion.md

 * Parent reported food allergy diagnosis did not agree with skin prick results
 * Low prevalence of food sensitization precluded some statistical analysis
 	* *Can this data be re-used in other studies to increase sample size?*
+* Causal relationship or other environmental/situational factors?
+* 16S analysis not able to discriminate at individual species level
+* Does bacteria in stool reflect bacteria in gut?

+#### What do you think?